Skip to main content

 They may have an increased risk of lung cancer.
 The risk of bladder cancer is also increased in women who were treated with radiation.

 These cancers are all linked to smoking, which is also a risk factor for vaginal cancer.
-And both vaginal and vulvar cancer are linked to infection with human papilloma virus (HPV).
+And both vaginal and vulvar cancer are linked to infection with human papillomavirus (HPV).

 Follow-up after treatment

 Survivors of vaginal cancer should follow the American Cancer Society guidelines for the early detection of cancer and stay away from tobacco products.
-Smoking increases the risk of many cancers, including the second cancers most often seen in women treated for vaginal cancer.
+Smoking increases the risk of many cancers, including the second cancers most often seen in those treated for vaginal cancer.

 To help maintain good health, survivors should also: